babybuddy/babybuddy/docs/index.md

 ## Demo

-A [demo of Baby Buddy](http://demo.baby-buddy.net) is available on Heroku.
+A [demo of Baby Buddy](http://demo.baby-buddy.net) is available.
 The demo instance resets every hour.
 Login credentials are:

 - Username: `admin`
 - Password: `admin`